mathieu-benoit/score-kro-demo/docs/demos.md

 ## Conclusion

+FIXME

+But as cool as KRO is, it still has limitations — which we covered in [Lessons learned with Kro](./lessons-learned-with-kro.md).
+To overcome these limitations, we need to add another layer of abstraction.

 As you can hopefully see, abstractions are not bad by default.
 Tools like KRO can provide great value when used correctly, but you will run into limitations sooner or later.